IPS: In-Prompt Process Supervision for Short Video Content Moderation: Consistency Across Different Dataset Sizes

-\subsubsection{Consistency Across Different Dataset Sizes}
+\section{Consistency Across Different Dataset Sizes}

-To evaluate the impact of dataset size on performance, we trained models on progressively larger subsets of 854K, 1.7M, 2.5M, and 4M samples in the ANSA task.
-As shown in \textbf{Table~\ref{tab:ANSA}}, \textit{AgentPS} consistently outperforms its vanilla counterpart across all dataset sizes.
-Notably, when trained on the full dataset, our model achieves a precision of 63 at recall 50, setting a new state-of-the-art on the internal leaderboard.
-Performance gains are most pronounced when training data are limited—a trend also observed in the UCC task, shown in \textbf{Table~\ref{tab:gpt_data}}.
+To assess the stability of \textit{IPS}, we trained models on progressively larger subsets (854K, 1.7M, 2.5M, and 4M samples) in the ANSA task.
+As shown in \textbf{Table~\ref{tab:ANSA}}, \textit{IPS} consistently outperforms the vanilla model across all scales, indicating stable benefits under varying data availability.
+With the full dataset, our model achieves 63 precision at 50 recall, establishing a new state-of-the-art on the internal leaderboard.
+Gains are most pronounced in low-data settings, a trend also observed in the UCC task (\textbf{Table~\ref{tab:gpt_data}})